Rectangular Matrix Additions in Low and High Temperatures: Introduction

-\end{prop} \begin{proof} $Re(Tr(CZ))=Re(Tr(AZ))+Re(Tr(BZ)),$ and since $A, B$ are independent, the expectation of the exponential function factors. \end{proof}
+\end{prop} \begin{proof} $\operatorname{Re}(\operatorname{Tr}(CX))=\operatorname{Re}(\operatorname{Tr}(AX))+\operatorname{Re}(\operatorname{Tr}(BX)),$ and since $A$, $B$ are independent, the expectation of the exponential function factors. \end{proof}

-Let us now rewrite (\ref{eq_matrixfouriertransform}) in terms of singular values of $A, B$ and $C$, and for simplicity first take $\theta =1$, i.e, we deal with complex matrices.
-In this text, we are considering the summands $A$ and $B$ that have distribution invariant under left and right unitary actions, i.e,
+Let us now rewrite~\eqref{eq_matrixfouriertransform} in terms of singular values of $A$, $B$ and $C$, and for simplicity first take $\theta =1$, i.e., we deal with complex matrices.
+In this paper, we are considering the summands~$A$ and $B$ that have distributions invariant under left and right unitary actions, i.e.,